Clustered Factor Analysis for Multivariate Spatial Data: Introduction

 Multivariate statistical analysis refers to a range of statistical methods aimed at investigating the dependency structure among multiple variables to understand and explain complex datasets.
 These approaches are particularly valuable in disciplines where the interactions between variables are intricate and potentially influenced by spatial relationships, such as environmental science \citep{b2020multivariate}, sociology \citep{morales2022gender}, epidemiology \citep{Eric2021}, and urban planning \citep{SONG2020102072}.
 As the number of variables increases, statistical model performance and data visualization face challenges.
 Data dimensionality reduction techniques address these challenges by simplifying the dataset while retaining as much important information as possible.
 These techniques reduce the number of variables either by feature selection \citep{abdulwahab2022feature,hancer2020survey,khaire2022stability} or feature extraction \citep{fu2020fusion,shrestha2021factor}.
 Factor analysis is one representative method for feature extraction.
 It identifies a few underlying factors that explain the patterns of correlations among observed variables.
 These factors are defined as linear combinations of the original variables for ease of interpretation and computation.

-The exploratory factor analysis (EFA) model excels at reducing data dimensions by assuming that the relationships between observed variables are homogeneous~\citep{johnson2002applied,fabrigar2012exploratory}.
-However, this assumption often has flaws in geographic data.
-As stated in the ``First Law of Geography'' \citep{miller2004tobler}, everything in space is related, but the correlation between things decreases as distance increases.
+The exploratory factor analysis (EFA) model excels at reducing data dimensions by assuming that the relationships between observed variables are homogeneous ~\citep{johnson2002applied,fabrigar2012exploratory}.
+However, this assumption often has flaws in geographic data, where spatial heterogeneity plays a significant role.
+As stated in the ``Second Law of Geography" \citep{axinghowisthe2022}, spatial heterogeneity implies that geographic variables exhibit uncontrolled variance across space, leading to location-specific variations.
+This means that the relationships between variables can vary considerably depending on their locations.
 Hence, when EFA is performed on multivariate spatial data, it does not capture the spatial heterogeneity of correlations between variables.

 Some studies have attempted to consider the factor model under spatial correlation \citep{dey2022graphical,wang2003generalized,krupskii2018factor}.
 For instance, \cite{wang2003generalized} assumed that a common spatial factor influences observed variables at different locations, and used Bayesian methods and Markov chain Monte Carlo computational techniques to estimate parameters and predict the common spatial factor.
 Although these studies effectively simulate how spatial proximity influences the observed values, they may not accurately distinguish how locations inhomogeneously affect the relationships between variables.
 This could lead to a neglect of spatial heterogeneity, where significant differences in variable relationships observed between different geographical locations may exist.
 Therefore, this limitation may restrict the applicability of the models, especially to diverse or heterogeneous structural environments.